Balzabu/smali-oven/README.md

 ### What's smali-oven?

-It's a fully dynamic website made with HTML+jQuery, currently hosted on GitHub Pages.
-Made to help you generate the smali code for Toast Messages and Dialogs to inject into any android APK.
+It's a fully dynamic website made with HTML+jQuery, currently hosted on GitHub Pages. smali-oven will help you generate the smali code for Toast Messages and Dialogs which can be later injected into any android APK.

 ### What can I generate?